Car insurance prices soar post-January storms, say experts | News Channel 3-12

 Car insurance prices soar post-January storms, say experts

-SANTA MARIA, Calif.- Auto insurance prices are increasing, and here in the Central Coast, car insurance companies said this is because of the impacts from last month's storm.
+SANTA MARIA, Calif. – Auto insurance prices are increasing.
+Car insurance companies said this is here on the Central Coast because of the impacts from last month's storm.

 Pinky's Insurance in Orcutt said many drivers filed claims of damages that were made by the storm, and they needed their cars to be repaired.